dotnet/machinelearning-samples/README.md

 # Additional ML.NET Community Samples

-In addition to the ML.NET samples provided by Microsoft, we're also highlighting samples created by the community shocased in this separated page:
+In addition to the ML.NET samples provided by Microsoft, we're also highlighting samples created by the community showcased in this separated page:
 [ML.NET Community Samples](https://github.com/dotnet/machinelearning-samples/blob/master/docs/COMMUNITY-SAMPLES.md)

 Those Community Samples are not maintained by Microsoft but by their owners.